TZstatsADS/Spring2020-Project1-superysdj1/README.md

 + Project summary:

-A song can a mean to express emotions and thoughts of our times.
-Analyzing lyrics may provide insights on what people of those times want to tell.
+A song can be a channel to express emotions and thoughts of our times.
+Analyzing lyrics of the songs may provide us insights on what people of those times want to tell or feel.
 A filtered corpus of 100,000+ song lyrics from MetroLyrics is used for this analysis.

 + Questions to explore: Some questions that can be explored and answered by this analysis are;